Opportunities in truck driving jobs in 2023

 The 2023 truck driving job market is marked by significant driver shortages and shifting hiring trends.
 According to the IRU’s 2023 report, over three million truck driver positions remain unfilled across 36 countries, representing 7% of total studied positions.
 This shortage is exacerbated by a growing demographic gap; less than 12% of truck drivers are under 25 years old.
 Without substantial action, shortages may double by 2028.

-Sujet a lire : What Are the Effective Ways for UK-Based B2B Companies to Improve Lead Quality?
+A lire également : What Are the Effective Ways for UK-Based B2B Companies to Improve Lead Quality?

 Hiring trends indicate a robust demand for drivers, with numerous job postings categorized by timeframe and wage distribution.
 The majority of opportunities offer full-time positions, reflecting the industry's need for consistent workforce availability.